German election: Are Olaf Scholz and Annalena Baerbock competitors or partners? | DW | 06.09.2021

 Voters in the area seem less bothered, however, that neither of the high-profile candidates are Potsdamers born and bred.

-"It's funny that there are two chancellor candidates running in our constituency," says 29-year-old Yves Hänsler.
+"It's funny that there are two chancellor candidates running in our constituency," said 29-year-old Yves Hänsler.
 "It's like Potsdam is suddenly this prestigious constituency."

 Baerbock, however, is hoping it will be third time lucky for her.
 She has already competed twice here, in 2013 and 2017, where she garnered just 7.2% and 8% of the votes, respectively.